A runtime layer that sits between an AI agent and the world. Every action observed. Every action policy-checked. Every action logged.

 A harness moves the boundary out of the model and into the runtime.
 The model intends; the harness decides whether the intent reaches the world.
 Every tool call, every API request, every outbound message is intercepted, evaluated, and either allowed, warned, blocked, or denied.
 The transcript is signed and persisted.
 The agent cannot lie about what it did because the harness recorded it independently.

-This is how Anthropic's Claude Code keeps a developer's autonomous coding agent governable.
-AiEGIS is the same pattern, productised for any AI agent acting on behalf of any business or principal.
+This is how Anthropic's Claude Code keeps a developer's autonomous coding agent governable. aiegis is the same pattern, productised for any AI agent acting on behalf of any business or principal.

-The AiEGIS stack is one harness expressed across four surfaces.
+The aiegis stack is one harness expressed across four surfaces.
 Each surface enforces the same policy and writes to the same audit ledger.

 POST /api/protect runs every requested action through the 15 enforcement layers (L1 Identity through L15 Correlation) and returns a signed decision with the layer that produced it and the latency budget consumed.The result: an agent action in any of the four surfaces is the same kind of evidence.
 A regulator asking "show me" gets one chain of signed decisions, not four separate compliance products to reconcile.